rtmigo/xrandom_dart/README.md

 not exceed 4294967296.

 `Xrandom` does not have this limitation.
 The `max` can be any positive `int`.
-Therefore, it is possible to generate as huge numbers as needed.
+Therefore, it **is possible to generate as huge numbers as needed**.
 This is true for any of the Xrandom library classes on any platform.

 ### `nextInt32()` and `nextInt64()`